 “What is on offer is a unique journey along the shores of a lake as grand as any in Switzerland or Minnesota”.

 A three mile return trip on the Fintown Railway takes you through mountains and along the shores of Loch Finn, offering a unique perspective on Donegal’s spectacular landscape.

 8. Glenevin Waterfall

-Located between Straid and Crossconnel, 2 kilometres from the village of Clonmany, Glenevin Waterfall is over 40ft tall.
-Glenevin’s wedge-shaped fresh mountain water falls onto a black rock called Pohl–an-eas.
-The name translating as ‘ferment pool’ is taken from the foam that can be seen on the surface of the pool’s waters.
+Standing at over 40ft tall, Glenevin’s wedge-shaped fresh mountain water falls onto a black rock called Pohl–an-eas.
+The name translates as ‘ferment pool’ due to the the foam that can be seen on the surface of the pool’s waters.